 When coupling a coherent feedback loop to the COM setup, as depicted in Fig.\,\ref{Fig1}(b), the optical output field transmitted from the right-hand mirror can be sent back into the cavity through the left-hand mirror.
 By using the standard input-output relation, the output field is given by~\cite{Agarwal2013book}

-Note that, since both cavity mirrors are fixed and the membrane is placed inside the cavity, the feedback process remains unaffected by the membrane's oscillation.
-Moreover, when the optical path between the two mirrors (loop length) is relatively short, the associated time delay of the output field becomes negligible compared with the cavity lifetime, so that the feedback process can be regarded as instantaneous.
+When the optical path between the two mirrors (loop length) is relatively short, the associated time delay of the output field becomes negligible compared with the cavity lifetime, so that the feedback process can be regarded as instantaneous.
 This is a good approximation for high-Q FP cavities.
 For example, as shown in Ref.\,\cite{Li2017PRA}, for a $5$-cm FP cavity with a $10$-cm feedback loop, the delay time is about $10^{-10}\,\textrm{s}$, which is much shorter than the typical cavity lifetime ($\sim10^{-7}\,\textrm{s}$, corresponding to an optical Q-factor of $\sim10^{6}$).
+Particularly, with the optical Q-factor of $Q\sim10^8$ adopted in our work, the cavity lifetime is $\tau = Q/\omega_c \approx 4 \times 10^{-8}$ s.
+This is still two orders of magnitude longer than the delay time ($\sim10^{-10}$ s) associated with a centimeter-scale feedback loop, thereby ensuring that the instantaneous feedback approximation remains highly accurate for our considered parameters.
 Accordingly, the new input field modified by the feedback can be modeled as the superposition of the original input noise and the returned output field, which are mixed in a lossless CBS before entering the cavity; the corresponding input field operator is given by